o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

 ## Additional setup for O3DE preview

+At this time, O3DE is available for preview.
 During O3DE preview, there are a few additional steps you must complete before getting started:

 * Set the package server URL environment variable.
 * Download third-party packages.